-Erie County’s Agricultural Land Preservation Program protects viable agricultural land in Erie County by protecting farming operations and offering financial incentives to landowners to make a long-term commitment to agriculture.
-The program acquires Agricultural Conservation Easements on properties and encourages the formation of Agricultural Security Areas in municipalities.
+The Erie County Agricultural Land Preservation Program protects viable agricultural land by acquiring Agricultural Conservation Easements on property whose owners are interested in preserving agricultural lands and by encouraging the formation of Agricultural Security Areas in municipalities.

 The County of Erie is a proud participant in Pennsylvania’s nationally recognized farmland preservation program.
 With the support of interested landowners, the program helps to permanently preserve farms for agricultural production.
 It helps to guarantee a future food supply and contributes to a healthier economy.
 It also assures that a way of life cherished by many Erie County residents will continue for generations to come.